2023 CCW falls short of the UN Secretary-General and ICRC calls for a legal instrument by 2026

 The main outcome was a mandate for further work of the Group of Governmental Experts (GGE) on Lethal Autonomous Weapons that aims:

-…to further consider and formulate, by consensus, measures to address emerging technologies in the area of lethal autonomous weapons systems, including a set of elements of an instrument, without prejudicing its nature, taking into account the example of existing Protocols within the Convention, proposals presented by High Contracting Parties and other options related to the normative and operational framework on emerging technologies in the area of lethal autonomous weapons systems….
+…to further consider and formulate, by consensus, a set of elements of an instrument, without prejudging its nature, and other possible measures to address emerging technologies in the area of lethal autonomous weapon systems, taking into account the example of existing Protocols within the Convention, proposals presented by High Contracting Parties and other options related to the normative and operational framework on emerging technologies in the area of lethal autonomous weapon systems…

 This is a long-winded way of saying that the Group will continue to gather ideas – but it is far from negotiating an actual outcome, let alone agreeing that this outcome should be a legal instrument.